Pa. Department of Health releases report of Wednesday’s COVID-19 cases

-(WKBN) – The Pennsylvania Department of Health reported an additional 5,058 positive cases of COVID-19 and 111 new deaths since Tuesday’s report when 4,019 cases and 80 new deaths were reported.
+HARRISBURG, Pa.
+(WKBN) – The Pennsylvania Department of Health reported an additional 5,012 positive cases of COVID-19 and 170 new deaths since Tuesday’s report, when 16,287 cases and 151 new deaths were reported from over the long weekend.

 The trend in the 14-day moving average number of hospitalized patients continues to increase.
 The full 14-day moving average since the start of the pandemic can be found here.